Key takeaways

 Does life insurance cover a drug overdose?

-Yes, life insurance can cover a drug overdose but generally only if you did not have a drug habit before or when you applied for the policy.
-You also won't be covered if you die during the exclusion period.
+Life insurance may cover a drug overdose but this depends on the insurer's specific terms.
+Generally, you'll be covered only if you did not have a drug habit before or when you applied for the policy, and if the drug overdose was due to a prescribed drug.
+You won't be covered if you die during the exclusion period.

 Total and permanent disability cover usually also excludes any conditions directly or indirectly caused by drug use such as liver failure, heart attacks or Parkinson's disease.